Areopaguaworkshop/wenbi/README.md

 ## Features

-- Accept most popular audio, video, subtitle files and url--mainly using yt-dlp as input.
+- :100: Accept most popular audio, video, subtitle files and url--mainly using yt-dlp as input.

-- Editing the files by using LLM to rewriting and translating the content into a readable written markdown files.
+- :100: Editing the files by using LLM to rewriting and translating the content into a readable written markdown files.

-- Support input with multiple languages.
+- :100: Support input with multiple languages.

-- offer an commandline and gradio GUI with multiple options for further personal setting
+- :100: offer an commandline and gradio GUI with multiple options for further personal settings

+- :x: Right now are only support Ollama models, working on other models in OpenAi, Google and others.

+## Cons

+- This project right now is main server to the language English, Chinese, Japanese.
+For other languages, trying to use a different Ollama models.

 ## Install

 ### prerequest
+- Install [Ollama](https://ollama.com/) and dowload a model.
+The default model for this project is qwen2.5.

+### method one

+pip install wenbi

+:notice: you may nedd install llvmlite and numba first, then install wenbi.
+Of course, you need install on a virtue environment.

+After install, you can simply using wenbi commandline.

+### method two from source

 - install [rye](https://rye.astral.sh/)

 ### first step clone this repository